When should I use a scanner?

 - Personal or work receipts

 - Sketches and blueprints

-All these things are still very much in demand, whether for your personal life or professional admin.
-Modern solutions mean that scanning documents is much quicker, sleeker, and easier than the old-fashioned ways you may remember.
+Modern solutions mean that scanning documents is much quicker and easier than the old-fashioned ways you may remember.

 How to scan documents on iPhone or Android

-On the Dropbox scanner app, Optical Character Recognition also turns images from your mobile device into searchable text, extracting the copy from your image.
-It means you can search for key terms from your scanned documents to find them in Dropbox.
-So, if you’ve uploaded a bank statement with the printed date in the corner, just search the date and you can find your document fast.
-By making paperwork easy to convert to PDF and well as effortless to locate and search, you can essentially eliminate physical docs.
-Or, you can replace the notes app you use for transcribing with a scan app using OCR, instantly digitizing docs and notes with a one-tap scan.
+If you’ve uploaded a bank statement with the printed date in the corner, search the date and you can find your document fast.
+By making paperwork easy to convert to PDF and well as effortless to locate and search, you can essentially eliminate paper documents.
+Or, you can replace the notes app with a scan app using OCR, instantly digitizing docs and notes with a one-tap scan.